The Geltmore Story

 On June 30, 1998

-Geltmore got a call from the NM real estate manager from Wal-Mart to request a meeting later that day to review potential new sites on the west side of Albuquerque.
-The real estate manager was the same as the one Geltmore worked with in Grants.
-He knew that difficult real estate problems could only be solved by diligence, hard work and creativity all of which were demonstrated in the Grants situation.
+Geltmore got a call from the New Mexico Wal-Mart Real Estate Manager, with whom he worked with on their Grants location, to request a meeting later that day to review potential new sites on the west side of Albuquerque.
+He knew that Paul could solve difficult real estate problems through his diligence, hard work and creativity all of which were demonstrated in the Grants situation.
 The site chosen for the new west side store presented a myriad of such problems.
 These included an assemblage of 35 different tracts of land from nine different ownership groups composed of over 100 different individuals.
 But that was just the beginning of the problem as the more difficult problem to overcome was a handful of neighbors who just didn’t want the project even though the zoning had long been in place.
 After two trips to the NM Supreme Court, the land purchase was finally consummated in October, 2000 and West Bluff Center opened in late 2001 at virtually full occupancy.

 The events of September 11, 2001

 put a chill on the US economy and all but destroyed the US travel business.
-Paul had been studying the hotel business for about three years thinking that was a use that would work nicely with future mixed use developments that he had visions of pursuing.
-In the fall of 2002 he felt that the travel market was ready to rebound and that it was an opportune time to buy a hotel to rid the wave back up.
+Paul had been studying the hotel business for about three years thinking that was a use that would work nicely with future mixed-use developments that he had visions of pursuing.
+In the fall of 2002, he felt that the travel market was ready to rebound and that it was an opportune time to buy a hotel to ride the wave back up.
 In November of 2002, Geltmore closed on the Park Inn & Suites in Santa Fe to provide it with a hands on experience in the hotel business.

 Intense twelve years

 While working on expansion plans for Store-It! by working on a mixed use concept with credit retail tenants, an opportunity to explore retail development in China presented itself with a visit to Wal-Mart China.
 With the demographics and economic growth of China, it was simply too good of an opportunity to ignore.
 Asian Development Group LLC was formed with Geltmore being a co-founding member.
 A Rep office was opened in January 2005 and a long cultural learning process commenced.
-After visiting 28 different cities and looking at many deals over four years (with 25% of that being spent in country), the right opportunity never surfaced.
+After visiting 28 different cities and looking at many deals over four years (with 25% of Paul’s time being spent in country), the right opportunity never surfaced.
 Beginning in October 2007, the Chinese government recognized that real estate development in China had gotten out of hand.
 To dampen the problem, a barrage of new taxes and regulations began to appear.
-It was clear that China was headed for a major real estate depression and in May of 2008, ADG closed it’s office with a desire to return to China at a future date when the market matures and becomes more rational.
+In August 2007, when housing in the U.S. had gotten out of control, the market peaked, and was headed for a major real estate depression and in May of 2008, ADG closed its office with a desire to return to China at a future date when the market matures and becomes more rational.

-Meanwhile, back in the US, the better anchor tenants still had some expansion opportunities available to them in third tier markets.
+Meanwhile, back in the U.S., the better anchor tenants still had some expansion opportunities available to them in third tier markets.
 Blue Mountain Junction shopping center in Roswell, NM was one of those opportunities.
 This project was under the control of an El Paso based general contractor who was unable to find financing.
 A joint venture was structured and the first phase was successfully completed.
-However, by the time the leasing stabilized, the next great real estate recession was upon us and the second phase had to be delayed until the downturn abates.
+However, by the time the leasing stabilized in 2009, the next great real estate recession was upon us and the second phase had to be delayed until the downturn abates.

-As Geltmore goes into the future, it has an outstanding community build development which it fully entitled in Q309 chat consists of 562 home site and 174,000 sf of retail known as La Plata Ranch in Farmington, NM and is a 8-10 yr build out.
+As Geltmore goes into the future, it has an outstanding community build development which it fully entitled in 3Q 2009 that consists of 562 home sites and 174,000 sf of retail known as La Plata Ranch in Farmington, NM and is a 8-10 year build out.